artiebits/pdf-to-printer/README.md

 })
 ```

-The value in this example of `4.00x3.00(102mm x 76mm)` should exist in your printing preference. settings.
+The value in this example of `4.00x3.00(102mm x 76mm)` should exist in your printing preference settings.

 ## Sponsor this project